NUC1FALL2023/NUCPROJ/README.md

 $$f(\vec{x}) = \sum_{i}(x_i - x_{data})^2$$
 where $x_data$ is the experimental single particle energies and $x$ is the calculated single particle energies, and $i$ ranges from $1$ to $A$.

 The optimization procedure starts with finding the gradient of our function.
 This is done one at a time for each parameter in our array.
-Then we change the parameters by going against the gradient using a learning rate, which we dynamically set to speed up the process.
-We set learning rate such that we change the parameters by a magnitude of $10^{-3}$.
+Then we change the parameters by going against the gradient using a learning rate of $1\mathrm{e}-4$.
 The loop ends once we find an error below some threshold.